 - Spondylolisthesis – is when a vertebra moves out of it’s normal position in the spine.
 It can refer to one or both ‘wings’ of the vertebra.
 There are several causes of spondylolisthesis, some are born with it and others can develop it after an accident or some form of trauma.

-Check this video for a break down of the glute muscles to see the piriformis.
+Check this video for a breakdown of the glute muscles to see the piriformis.

-What are The Possible Treatments of Sciatica?
+What are The Possible Treatments for Sciatica?

 As we’re sure you’ve gathered, there are as many treatments of sciatica as there are causes.
-While we are about to mention a number of treatments, including at home treatments, we would always strongly advise seeking medical help first.
-Without it you cannot determine the cause of the pain, and while it is unlikely, without proper guidance you may make it worse.
+While we are about to mention a number of treatments, including at-home treatments, we would always strongly advise seeking medical help first.
+Without it you cannot determine the cause of the pain, and while it is unlikely, without proper guidance, you may make it worse.

 Rest is one of the most important factors in healing and recovery.
 While it is always important to keep moving and to stay mobile, your body cannot heal while you keep straining it.
 By resting you give it time to recover.
 Increasing your mobility via gentle stretching, yoga or pilates, may also provide relief and improve general well-being.